miljank/centreon-client/README.rst

       Downtime options:
         These options can be used to set, list and remove host downtimes.

+        -s SERVICE, --service=SERVICE
+                            Service to set to downtime.
         -m MESSAGE, --message=MESSAGE
                             Reason for downtime.
         -d DURATION, --duration=DURATION